 With students prioritizing grades, test scores, personal essays, and more to stand out, applying for their dream college is often a stressful time.
-However, with COVID-19 showing no signs of slowing down, both students and admissions offices have been forced to reconsider the process.
+Also, with COVID-19 showing no signs of slowing down, both students and admissions offices have been forced to reconsider the process.

 The COVID-19 pandemic has most likely changed college admissions indefinitely.
-After all, students are receiving pass/fail grades, extracurricular activities are canceled, and many colleges have waived standardized tests altogether.
+After all, students are receiving pass/fail grades, extracurricular activities are being canceled, and many colleges have waived standardized tests altogether.
 Meaning, traditional signals that admission offices use to distinguish and recruit students are missing.

 Even universities and colleges with the best resources are finding it hard to forecast enrollment for the upcoming school year.
-How are admission offices adapting to COVID-19 changes?
+How are admission admissions adapting to COVID-19 changes?
 Let’s take a look at a few innovative ways college admissions are updating their processes to enroll students.

 As the global higher education landscape continues to shift due to the pandemic, admission offices have pivoted their response to sustain admission rates and enroll students for the upcoming year.
 Here are a few ways admissions are responding to change:

-1. Extended Deadlines
+1. Extended Application Deadlines

 Traditionally, May 1st is the college application deadline for prospective students.
 However, many higher education establishments are moving the decision deadline and being more flexible to accommodate families who have been impacted by the virus.
 Universities in the United States like Williams College and George Mason University extended the deadline to June 1st — giving students the necessary time to plan for their future.

 With 99% of families needing some sort of financial aid to pay for college, it’s more important than ever during the pandemic to help make higher education a more viable economic option.
 One way schools, like Kent State University and The University of Akron, are easing the burden is by waiving application fees and offering more robust scholarship programs.